Juniper/wistar/docs/junos_space_17_1R1_install.rst

 Requirements
 ------------

-Junos Space minimum resource requirements:
+The following are the hardware requirements for Junos Space in addition to that required by the Wistar installation.

 - **vCPU:** 4
 - **vRAM:** 16834